Build a Virtual Disk Image¶

 the vmnic

 element.
-This can be used to add another bridged interface or
+This makes is possible to add another bridged interface or

-Note, that this element is only used for the vmdk
+Note that this element is used for the vmdk

-In the following example we add a bridged network interface using the
+The following example adds a bridged network interface that uses the e1000

 driver: